NeilJustice/FileRevisor/README.md

 ![Linux filerevisor binary in /usr/local/bin](Screenshots/LinuxFileRevisorBinaryInUsrLocalBin.png)

-## 4 Commands To Build And Install FileRevisor On Windows
+## How To Build FileRevisor From Source On Windows

 ```
 git clone https://github.com/NeilJustice/FileRevisor